 F-1 students are non-immigrants pursuing a full course study towards specific educational or professional objectives at academic institutions in the U.S. An F-1 student is admitted to the U.S. for a period known as "duration of status" (D/S).
 Upon entry to the U.S. as an F-1 student, the individual accepts responsibility to abide by the conditions of the non-immigrant status.
 Failure to maintain F-1 non-immigrant status is grounds for removal from the U.S. under the Immigration & Naturalization Act.
+Students should visit Study in the States (studyinthestates.dhs.gov), a U.S. Department of homeland Security website for F-1 visa guidance.
 The information provided here should serve as a guide to keeping legal F-1 student status throughout one's stay in the U.S.